-In CNC programming, the code generator within the numerical system will often assume mechanisms are flawless, despite the possibility of errors, which is greater whenever a machine is directed to cut in more than one direction simultaneously.
+In CNC programming, the code generator within the numerical system will often assume flawless mechanisms, despite the possibility of errors, which is greater whenever a machine is directed to cut in more than one direction simultaneously.

 The placement of a tool in a numerical control system is outlined by a series of inputs known as the part program.

 With a numerical control machine, programs are inputted via punch cards.
-By contrast, the programs for CNC machines are fed to computers though small keyboards.
+By contrast, the programs for CNC machines are fed to computers through small keyboards.